AskMeBot/AskMe/README.md

-# TriviaBot
+# AskMeBot
 Want to learn new facts?
-Learn some with [TriviaBot]!
+Learn some with AskMe!